Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 729 ferry routes in 66 countries.

 Ferries from the UK or Ireland to France

-Ferry Guides France
+Ferry Guides for all routes in and to France

 Ferries from France to popular islands

-Island Guides France
+Island Guides for France (Elba, Corsica, Mallorca)

 Ferries between France and North Africa

-France has ferry services with Morocco, Tunisia and Algeria.
+France has ferry services with Morocco, Tunisia and Algeria

 Ferry map France

-Ferry routes to and in France
+Map of ferry routes to and in France

 • Click on the ferry ports to see all crossings

-50 Ferry connections
+52 Ferry connections

 Trending ferries